 Our main role is to manage cross-border European Union Structural Funds programmes in Northern Ireland, the Border Region of Ireland and parts of Western Scotland.

-Our two current programmes (2007-2013) are the European Union’s Programme for Peace and Reconciliation (otherwise known as the PEACE III Programme) and the European Union’s Cross-border Programme for Territorial Co-operation, Northern Ireland, the Border Region of Ireland and Western Scotland (otherwise known as the INTERREG IVA Programme).
+Our two current programmes (2014-2020) are the European Union’s Programme for Peace and Reconciliation (otherwise known as the PEACE IV Programme) and the European Union’s Cross-border Programme for Territorial Co-operation, Northern Ireland, the Border Region of Ireland and Western Scotland (otherwise known as the INTERREG VA Programme).

-In managing the PEACE III and INTERREG IVA Programmes, our work is divided up into four main areas.
+In managing the PEACE IV and INTERREG VA Programmes, our work is divided up into four main areas.
 These are:

 Joint Technical Secretariat